Fluorescence Activity at SBMA

-Sam Shaw at the MOXI Wolf Science Museum held a pilot workshop to test out the PhoSoc LaserComm activity with local kids and families.
-(You can use our original LaserComm instructions to build your own at home!)
+Sam Shaw at the MOXI Wolf Science Museum held a pilot workshop on August 11 2019 to test out the PhoSoc LaserComm activity with local kids and families.

 We made all the components fit onto a peg-board, which has sides to prevent stray laser light and allow kids to see where the light is going.
 The activity includes the following components:

-On May 24th 2019, Kareem Hamdy the chair of the PhoSoc Outreach Committee, presented at the ETOP 2019 conference (Education and Training in Optics & Photonics) in Quebec, Canada!
-His paper discussed the outreach activities that the Phosoc Outreach Committee has developed to show the exciting principles of photonics while developing good practices for scientific inquiry and research.
+On May 24th 2019, Shereen Hamdy the chair of the PhoSoc Outreach Committee, presented at the ETOP 2019 conference (Education and Training in Optics & Photonics) in Quebec, Canada!
+Her paper discussed the outreach activities that the Phosoc Outreach Committee has developed to show the exciting principles of photonics while developing good practices for scientific inquiry and research.

 Light-based educational outreach activities for pre-university students